 Areas of Expertise: art museum education, museum studies, art crime and cultural heritage preservation studies, narrative inquiry, auto-ethnography

-Evans has studied art crime at the Association of Research into Crimes Against Art, Amelia, Italy, and has a postgraduate degree in Antiquities Trafficking and Art Crime from the University of Glasgow, Glasgow, Scotland.
-During the summers, Evans lectures about art crime on cruise ships that sail the high seas.
+Evans specializes in art crime: thefts, fakes and forgeries.
+She studied art crime at the Association of Research into Crimes Against Art, Amelia, Italy, and has a postgraduate degree in antiquities trafficking and art crime from the University of Glasgow, Scotland.
+Recently, she led one of the first art-crime-history tours through Europe for a group of enthusiastic adventurers from the Osher Lifelong Learning Institute at UNT.
+During breaks from UNT, Evans lectures about art crime on cruise ships.

 Evans received her Ph.D. in art education at The Ohio State University, Columbus, Ohio, a master’s in museum studies at the University of Toronto, and a bachelor’s in art history and English at Denison University, Granville, Ohio, and she has studied abroad in Finland, Brazil and New Zealand.
 Evans has worked at art museums worldwide, from the Perth Institute of Contemporary Arts in Western Australia to the National Gallery of Art in Washington D.C. and from the University of Toronto Art Centre to the Lopdell Gallery in New Zealand, with many more in between.
 She has worked with museums around the country, such as the Kimbell Museum of Art in Fort Worth, Texas, and the J. Paul Getty Museum in Los Angeles, to provide critical museology training.”

 Weil, S. (1999).
 From being about something to being for somebody: The ongoing transformation of American museums.
 Daedelus, 128 (3), pp. 229-258.